GfSE/SAF-Specification/developing-saf/concept/concepts.md

 1..* [Context Function](#Context-Function) CFNallocatedToLCE 1 [Logical Context Element](#Logical-Context-Element)

 Specifies the fact that a Context Function is assigned to a Logical Context Element.
-Note: This fact may be derived from Function Usages of Context Functions allocated to Logical Constituents in System Contexts.
+Note: This fact may be derived from the Usage of Function of a Context Function allocated to a Logical Context Element Constituent.
 ## CLIScontainingLCM
 1 [Context Logical Interaction Scenario](#Context-Logical-Interaction-Scenario) CLIScontainingLCM 0..* [Context Logical Chronological Message](#Context-Logical-Chronological-Message)